 To apply for a graduate assistantship, you must be a graduate student or a prospective matriculating graduate student, unless approval has been granted for prerequisites from the appropriate dean.
 Special consideration may also be given to students who require a semester of prerequisites for their approved program.

 Prospective students can apply at the same time they apply to the university.
-However, the applicant cannot be employed as a graduate assistant before being accepted as a matriculated graduate student.
+However, the applicant cannot be employed as a graduate assistant before being accepted as a matriculated graduate student, and registered for courses.
 If prerequisites are required for the program, they must be approved by the dean of that school prior to be being granted an assistantship.

 Graduate Assistantships are available on a first-come, first-serve basis.
 Please submit your application at least a month prior to the start of the semester.
 To apply, follow the directions for each specific position.
 For an application, click here.